 We are constantly improving Amp and adding features, so depending on your needs it may be preferable to use the development version rather than "stable" releases.
 We run daily unit tests to try to make sure that our development code works as intended.
-We recommend checking out the latest version of the code via the project's bitbucket page.
+We recommend checking out or downloading the latest version of the code via the project's bitbucket page.
 If you use git, check out the code with:

 '''

 $ cd ~/path/to/my/codes

-$ git clone git@bitbucket.org:andrewpeterson/amp.git
+$ git clone https://andrewpeterson@bitbucket.org/andrewpeterson/amp.git

 '''